Bank of America

 On the other hand we have the saga of MS. MS was one of my first modification clients.
 We started working on her case in 2009, and the case took until May of 2011 to complete.

-You can review MS’s modification here.
+You can review MS’s Bank of America modification here.
 Note that it is an in-house modification, not a Making Home Affordable modification.
-MS’s income was too high to qualify for HAMP.
+MS’s income was fairly low when we started, but Bank of America stalled and stalled and stalled, and MS’s income rose to the point where she could not qualify for a Making Home Affordable modification.
 On the other hand, she is getting interest-only payments for the first five years.

 One problem with this case was that her’s was a Countrywide loan.
 B of A bought Countrywide when it failed.
-B of A continues to operate it as a separate unit, and it is a truly disorganized unit.
+B of A continued to operate it as a separate unit, and it was a truly disorganized unit.
+These days Bank of America is outsourcing huge portfolios of modifications to other servicers.

 Part of the problem with all old B of A modifications is that B of A originally qualified borrowers orally for its trial payment program.
 B of A would put anyone into a trial payment plan if they claimed to make income around 3.22 times their mortgage payment.
 The 3.22 figure represents the inverse of 31%.